thetillhoff/webscan/README.md

 - [x] Validate certificate only if port 443 is open.
 - [x] Check the validity of the ssl certificate.
 Subject, date, chain, ciphers, tls-min-version (if valid, but not recommended, don't fail, but print warning/s instead).
 - [ ] Write tests against badssl.com

+- [ ] SSL is not recommended
+- [x] TLS 1.0 and TLS 1.1 are not recommended, only TLS 1.2 & 1.3 are okay
+- [ ] TLS 1.3 should be supported

+- cipher recommendations like
+  - [x] Recommending against RSA, as it's possible to decrypt traffic at a later time should the certificate be compromised in the future.
+  - [x] Recommending against 3DES, as it's vulnerable to birthday attacks (https://sweet32.info/).
+  - [x] Recommending against RC4, as it's exploitable biases can lead to plaintext recovery without side channels (https://www.rc4nomore.com/).
+  - [x] Recommending against CBC, as it seems fundamentally flawed since the Lucky13 vulnerability was discovered (https://en.wikipedia.org/wiki/Lucky_Thirteen_attack).
+  - [x] Keep in mind ECDH_ ciphers don't support Perfect Forward Secrecy and shouldn't be used after 2026.
+  - [x] Keep in mind DH_ ciphers don't support Perfect Forward Secrecy and shouldn't be used after 2026.

 ### HTTP detection
 By default `webscan` assumes you're using https.
 Yet, it will check whether it's available via http as well.